4 Tips for Job Exits and Relationships

-You can avoid burning bridges when you leave your job by following these tips:
+You can have a good job exit and maintain relationships by following these tips:

 There are many entrances and exits in life, both personally and professionally.
 Your reputation hinges on the first impression and the last impression you leave.
 It is sometimes tempting to sever ties with others, but we live in a small world.
 Although it takes more effort, it will benefit you to maintain a good relationship with those for whom you worked.
 You never know when you will run into those people again.

 Image from Unsplash.com